With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreA Renewed Mind Expressive Arts is a mental health facility in Toledo, OH, located at 5166 Monroe Street, Suite 300, 43623 zip code area.
 A Renewed Mind Expressive Arts provides outpatient treatment.
-A Renewed Mind Expressive Arts provides couples/family therapy, trauma therapy and individual psychotherapy to children / adolescents, seniors 65 or older and adults.
+A Renewed Mind Expressive Arts provides couples/family therapy, group therapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
 Additional services offered by A Renewed Mind Expressive Arts consist of case management.

 Learn MoreLutheran Social Services Administrative Office is a mental health center in Toledo, Ohio, located at 2149 Collingwood Boulevard, 43620 zip code.
 Lutheran Social Services Administrative Office provides outpatient treatment.
-Lutheran Social Services Administrative Office offers couples/family therapy, trauma therapy and cognitive behavioral therapy to young adults, adults and children / adolescents.
+Lutheran Social Services Administrative Office offers behavior modification, trauma therapy and couples/family therapy to adults, young adults and seniors 65 or older.
 Lutheran Social Services Administrative Office also supports clients referred from the court/judicial system.
-More services available at Lutheran Social Services Administrative Office include housing services, court-ordered outpatient treatment and education services.
+More services available at Lutheran Social Services Administrative Office include court-ordered outpatient treatment, psychosocial rehabilitation services and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.